 Polydrug use refers to people who abuse or use multiple types of drugs concurrently.
 This can sometimes lead to substance abuse disorders (SUD) that involve multiple substances instead of just one.
 It’s common among people who struggle with substance use disorders to have had experiences with more than one substance.
 In party settings where drugs are involved, more than one substance will likely be available.
 However, SUDs involving multiple drugs can complicate treatment.

 Alcohol and Ambien are both GABAergic substances, which means that they both work on the GABA receptors in the brain.
 However, they have some distinct side effects that make it clear that they are two different substances.
 People recovering from Ambien dependency may have a higher degree of sleeplessness and insomnia as a withdrawal side effect.
 However, both substances share very similar withdrawal symptoms and abuse of both can lead to more intense withdrawal.

 If you stop using benzodiazepines and alcohol suddenly, you are more likely to experience severe symptoms of withdrawal, including:

 Because CNS depressant withdrawal symptoms can be fatal without the proper medical treatment, treatment for alcohol and Ambien addiction must start with medical detox.

 In medical detox, you will receive 24 hours of care from medical professionals every day.
 Detoxification is the highest level of care in addiction treatment and involves medically managed services and constant supervision.

 Through medical interventions, your safety will be ensured and clinicians will work to keep you as comfortable as possible as you go through withdrawal symptoms.
 Medical detox can also help by addressing issues related to other pressing medical or psychological needs, whether they are directly related to your addiction or not.

-Dependence is a condition that affects the chemical messaging symptom in your brain and it can usually be addressed by detox.
+Dependence is a condition that affects the chemical messaging system in your brain and it can usually be addressed by detox.